ScrapWare/sd-get-prompt/README.md

 # sd-get-prompt

-Easy display for Stable Diffusion iTXt Exif data.
+Easy display for Stable Diffusion tEXt(Meitu iTXt) Exif data.
 Anyone can copy and paste from GTK+ dialog.

 Sample picture is Japanese language but everybodは can understanding through SD(Stable Diffusion) icon picture on right click menu.